-Marine Phytoplankton contains a wide array of substances, which supports and modulate the immune system.
+A wide array of substances, that can be found in Marine Phytoplankton, support and modulate the immune system.
 The two most important substances are: Omega 3 fatty acids and carotenoids (pigments).
 (1-7)

 These substances have the potential to more rapidly active the immune system and through the production of mediators that stimulate the body to adequately deal with any kind of virus, bacteria or yeast (8).
 In the final phase of acute inflammation, the Omega-3 fatty acids produce anti-inflammatory mediators, making sure the body returns to its natural state (9).

 Other ingredients such as lipopolysaccharides, peptides, minerals and vitamins also improve the global functioning of the immune system (10).